mooxphp/moox/packages/jobs/README.md

 ### Job batches

-See your job batches, prune batches:
+Monitor your job batches, prune batches.

 ![screenshot-batches](https://github.com/mooxphp/moox/raw/main/art/screenshot/jobs-batches.jpg)

 ## Manual Installation

-This Laravel package is made for Filament 3 and the awesome TALL-Stack.
+This Laravel package is made for FilamentPHP and the awesome TALL-Stack.
 If you don't want to use our install command, follow thes manual steps to install the package.

 Install the package via Composer: